CyrilInCode/OpsBoard/docs/sonarqube.md

 ```

 The project key and organization key are visible in the SonarQube Cloud project settings.
+They must be created as **Variables**, not as secrets.
+If they are missing, GitHub expands them to empty strings and the scanner receives invalid arguments such as `-Dsonar.projectKey=`.

 The GitHub Actions workflow runs: